shru0405/Login_App/README.md

 6. Update Password:
  If the token is valid, allow the user to update their password on the password reset page.

-This can be accomplished using Axios to make the API call:The axios.post method is used to send a POST request to the server with the new password.
+This can be accomplished using Axios to make the API call.
+The axios.post method is used to send a POST request to the server with the new password.
 The server end must be able to handle the request and update the database.

 ***import React, { useState } from 'react';
 import axios from 'axios';